 Jess and I were recently invited to visit both Glasgow and the nearby national park called Loch Lomond & The Trossachs.
 Despite having been based in Edinburgh for over a year, we still hadn’t made it the short distance across to Scotland’s largest city, and we were keen to rectify this omission.

-The goal of the trip for me, as you can see from the post title, was to share a perfect itinerary for spending 2 days in Glasgow and the beautiful Loch Lomond & The Trossachs National Park, demonstrating how you can pack more in to even a two day itinerary.
+The goal of the trip for me, as you can see from the post title, was to share a perfect itinerary for spending 2 days in Glasgow and the beautiful Loch Lomond & The Trossachs National Park.

 We actually spent four days in Glasgow discovering all the highlights, and we’ll be sharing more posts about the city in the coming months across both our blogs to help you plan your perfect Glasgow adventure.